yanchen-01/CanvasGrading/readme.md

 - Before using, need to get a [Canvas API Token](https://canvas.instructure.com/doc/api/file.oauth.html) (Account -> Settings -> "+ New Access Token").
   - Save the token on your local device (otherwise, you won't be able to find it again.)
-  - If you want to save it under the project (otherwise, you will need to enter it every time you use the program), create a class named "PrivateParams" and assign the token value to a String variable named "AUTH".
+  - If you want to save it under the project (otherwise, you will need to enter it every time you use the program), create a class named "PrivateParams" and assign the token value to a String variable named "TOKEN".
 PrivateParams is git-ignored, so it won't be committed and pushed.
 - For most of the functionalities, you will need to provide the assignment URL.
 It can be either...
+  - The quiz detail page: https://\<domain>.instructure.com/courses/\<courseID>/quizzes/\<quizID>
-  - The assignment detail page: https://\<domain>.instructure.com/courses/\<courseID>/assignment/\<assignmentID>
+  - The assignment detail page: https://\<domain>.instructure.com/courses/\<courseID>/assignments/\<assignmentID>
   - Or the SpeedGrader page: https://\<domain>.instructure.com/courses/\<courseID>/gradebook/speed_grader?assignment_id=\<assignmentID>&student_id=\<studentID>

 ### Main Functionalities